 Additional Add-in Ideas

 - In a medium pot, bring stock (or water) to a boil.
 Add the freekeh, cover and reduce heat to low.
 Simmer until all liquid is absorbed, about 20 minutes.
 Remove from heat and let sit, covered, for 5 minutes.

 - Cut the acorn squash in half and remove the seeds.
 Brush with half of the olive oil and roast, face down for 25-30 minutes, until soft.

 - While freekeh is cooking and squash is roasting, heat the remaining tablespoon of olive oil in a large skillet over medium heat.
 Add the onion, garlic, celery, and apple and saute for 3-4 minutes.
 Add the salt, pepper, thyme, walnuts, and sunflower seeds and saute for another couple of minutes.
 Then add the baby spinach and saute until just wilted.

 - Add the cooked freekeh and the sauteed veggies to a large bowl and combine.
 Adjust seasoning to taste.

 - Divide mixture into the halved, pre-cooked acorn squash.
-Serve as is, or, if serving later, heat up for 10-25 minutes just before serving.
+Serve as is, or, if serving later or melting cheese on top, bake for 10-25 minutes just before serving.